ganelson/inweb/README.md

 You should now have a working copy of Inweb, with its own makefile tailored to your platform now in place (at inweb/inweb.mk).
 To build inweb again, e.g. after editing inweb's source code, do not run the shell script first.sh again.
-Instead, you must use: "make -f inweb/inweb.mk"
+Instead, you must use: `make -f inweb/inweb.mk`

 If you wish to tweak the makefile, do not edit it directly.
 Instead, edit inweb/scripts/inweb.mkscript and inweb/Materials/platforms/PLATFORM.mkscript, where PLATFORM is your choice as above (e.g., 'macos').
-Then run "make -f inweb/inweb.mk makers" to rebuild all these makefiles with your changes incorporated; and then run the shell script "inweb/scripts/first.sh" again.
+Then run `make -f inweb/inweb.mk makers` to rebuild all these makefiles with your changes incorporated; and then run the shell script `inweb/scripts/first.sh` again.

 A few features of inweb used when integrating the core Inform software into its apps rely on having the standard Unix tool "rsync" installed: so on Linux, where